jharwell/sierra/docs/usage/index.rst

 General Usage Tips
 ------------------

-- The best way to figure out what SIERRA can do is by reading the :ref:`ln-cli` docs.
+- The best ways to figure out what SIERRA can do are:

+  #.
+Reading the :ref:`ln-batch-criteria` docs.
+  #.
+Reading the :ref:`ln-cli` docs.
 Every option is very well documented.
-The second best way is to look at scripts under ``scripts/``, which are scripts I've used before on MSI.
+  #.
+Look at scripts under ``scripts/``, which are scripts I've used before on
+     MSI (they might no longer work, but they do give you some idea of how to invoke SIERRA).

 - There are 5 pipeline stages, though only the first 4 will run automatically.